Getting Fully Slick, with our spray on paint sealant

 How To Use

-For after waxing or at car shows
+For after washing or waxing

 - Work on a small area at a time (like 1/4 of a bonnet, 1/2 a door etc).
 Gently apply to the paint surface in straight lines.

 We have made Fully Slick the best way possible to minimise any smearing, especially in our sheds where we use it the most.
-But we realise that it has its limititations and it can still happen from time to time, usually due to environmental (high heat, humidity or direct sun), your technique, or the cloths you are using it with, darker coloured cars and cars that are still warm can be an issue as well.
-So here are some tips to help stop it happening.
+But we realise that it has its limititations and it can still happen from time to time, usually due to environmental (high heat, humidity or direct sun), your technique, or the cloths you are using it with.
+Darker coloured cars and cars that are still warm can be an issue as well.
+So, here are some tips to help stop it happening:

 - If it's a wet, cold day or very high humidity: Use a little less product than you normally would on a dry, warm day.
-Also pay extra attention to the next two points...
+Also pay extra attention to the next point:

 Fully Slick is now one of the most used products in our sheds and we absolutely love it!

-As it's super new, you can order it from our many retailers nationwide.
-Find your closest from the link at the bottom of this webpage.
+It's also one of our most popular Aussie made products and you can find it at our many of our retailers nationwide.
+Find your closest from the "Find a Stockist" link at the bottom of this webpage.

 Love your car,